This entry is also available in: Russian Chinese (Traditional)

-Due to its great cross-country capabilities, reliability, ease of operation and maintenance, the NSU Kettenkrad HK-101 SdKfz2 track motorcycles gradually found their way into all ground forces, including tank units.
+Due to its great cross-country capabilities, reliability, ease of operation, and maintenance, the NSU Kettenkrad HK-101 SdKfz2 track motorcycles gradually found their way into all ground forces, including tank units.
 They were able to act in the conditions of the spring and autumn disarray on the Soviet-German front.
-Nevertheless, the machine had some flaws: narrow track, full exposure of the crew and vehicle’s tendency to turn over when going over the hills or making a turn at high speed (a driver never had enough time to leave the vehicle).
+Nevertheless, the machine had some flaws: narrow track, full exposure of the crew, and the vehicle’s tendency to turn over when going over the hills or making a turn at high speed (a driver never had enough time to leave the vehicle).

 For example, at the end of the Second World War, in order to save aviation fuel, the planes were no longer allowed to move along the runways, so they were pulled by Kettenkrads, which often worked with serious overload.

 |Manufacturer||Neckarsulmer Fahrzeugwerke, AG, Neckarsulm (Germany)|